openwisp/openwisp-docs/user/configure-device.rst

     /etc/init.d/openwisp_config restart

-Your OpenWRT instance should register itself to your OpenWISP controller.
+Your OpenWrt instance should register itself to your OpenWISP controller.
-Check the devices menu on the admin panel to make sure your OpenWRT device is registered.
+Check the devices menu on the admin panel to make sure your OpenWrt device is registered.

-Compile your own OpenWRT image
+Compile your own OpenWrt image
 ------------------------------

-You may want to compile a custom OpenWRT image to save time when configuring new devices.
+You may want to compile a custom OpenWrt image to save time when configuring new devices.
 By compiling a custom image, you can pre-install openwisp-config, including your configurations (e.g. ``url`` and ``shared_secret``).
 This ensures that you will not have to go through the configuration process again.
 This will make you save a lot of time if you need to manage many devices!

-A guide on `how to compile a custom OpenWRT image available in the openwisp-config documentation
+A guide on `how to compile a custom OpenWrt image available in the openwisp-config documentation
 <https://github.com/openwisp/openwisp-config#compiling-a-custom-openwrt-image>`_.